MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/establish-relationship-for-chid-targeting.md

 2. Be prepared with your REQUESTING Company's SellerID, as well as the Company name associated with this SellerID.

-3. Provide the "OWNER" of the HWID and/or CHID with this information and request that they send an email listing the following to HWID-CHID_Validation@Microsoft.com:
+3. Provide the "OWNER" of the HWID and/or CHID with this information and request that they send an email in the following format, listing the HWIDs and CHIDs the requesting company is approved to target, to HWID-CHID_Validation@Microsoft.com:

+    Dear Microsoft,
+	Please allow <Requesting Company Name> permission to target our <OWNER Company Name> HWID's listed below:

     - OWNER Company Name and Seller ID:
     - Seller ID of Company Requesting Relationship (Requesting Company):
     - CHIDs approved for targeting by Requesting Company: